gyfchong/iron-bootstrap/README.md

 # Iron Bootstrap BETA v1.1
-Welcome to **Iron Bootstrap**, a basic yet comprehensive starting point for developing WordPress themes (with IE7+ compatibility).
+Welcome to **Iron Bootstrap**, a basic yet comprehensive starting point for developing WordPress themes.
 Iron Bootstrap makes use of a **modified combination** of various software & assets.

 ## Software included in this package
 > Note: All support for Iron Bootstrap is provided in the links to these packages.